WattageGuy/IoT-Intercom/README.md

 * 3D printed case
 * Speaker

-If you would like to contribute to this project your welcome to make an issue or contact me!
+If you would like to contribute to this project your welcome to make a pull requests or contact me!

 ![GIF Preview](video/video-preview.gif)
 </br>GIF that shows the device in action_